surbhi1701/Spoiler-Alert/README.md

-# bloggish
+# Spoiler Alert
-A blogging site that allows the user to post/update/delete their blogs efficiently.(developed by surbhi goel)
+A full stack application which allows users to read, post and request reviews of popular web series.